reddit/devvit/devvit-docs/docs/working_with_useasync.md

 This feature is experimental, which means the design is not final but it's still available for you to use.
 :::

-`useAsync` is a hook that allows your app to fetch remote data in a non-blocking way.
+`useAsync` is a hook that allows your app to perform server side calls like `redis.get` or `reddit.getCurrentUser` without blocking the render process.

 ## Blocking versus non-blocking